 - Local credit unions are often a good option for inexpensive financial services.
 Those customer-owned institutions tend to focus on low fees and competitive rates, but some credit unions have roughly the same pricing model as big banks.

 - Small banks have a community focus similar to many credit unions.
 Plus, they may help you develop local relationships.
 Small banks and credit unions might seem quaint, but most institutions have enough horsepower for all but the largest businesses.

 - Online banks tend to keep prices low and offer attractive rates.
 You won’t be able to do as much in person, but you can probably accomplish everything you need if you’re relatively self-sufficient.
-Capital One 360 (formerly ING Direct) is one notable online bank offering no-fee business checking and savings accounts.

 Use a Tax Savings Account